roshniRam/React/README.md

     git clone --recursive https://github.com/roshniRam/React.git
     `

+### Dependencies:
+1. Open the command promt at your project location.
+  2. Then run:
+   `
+    npm install
+    `

+  3. To set up json-server:
+  `npm install json-server -g`

 ### For Development:
   1. Open the project in your favourite IDE
   2. Install the dependencies.